Vintage: 2018

 Vinification

-The grapes were hand picked in 10kg cases from the 24th of September (Mencia) until the 17th of October (Brancellao).
+The grapes were hand picked in 10kg cases.
 The first selection took place at the vineyard, then the grapes were stored at cold temperatures for 24 hours, followed by further sorting in the winery, grape by grape.
 The grapes were then destemmed and vatted by a gravity-led system.
-Cold pre-fermentation maceration took place for 2 days, followed by wild years fermentation in French wooden tanks (25-45 hL).
+Cold pre-fermentation maceration took place for 2 days, followed by fermentation with indegenous yeasts in French wooden tanks (25-45 hL).
 Punch downs were carried out daily, and long post-fermentation maceration took place.
 Manual run off and spontaneous malolactic fermentation then took place in French barrels.
-The wine was then aged for 18 months in French barrels (300-500 litres) and wooden tanks, followed by at least 6 months ageing in bottle.
+The wine was then aged for 18 months in French oak barrels followed by at least 12 months ageing in bottle.

 Tasting Notes & Technical Details